 Introduction 3

 Key Elements of an Estate Plan 5

 Steps to Having an Estate Plan 7

 Consider Your Charitable Legacy 9

 Essential Information Organizer 11

 I. You and Your Family 11

 II.
 Professional Advisors 16

 III.
 Financial Information 17

 IV.
 Assets and Debts 18

 V. Agents 21

 VI.
 Financial Instructions 23

-Gifts of Tangible Personal Property Charitable Gifts - Sample Bequest Language
+Gifts of Tangible Personal Property 26

+Charitable Gifts - Sample Bequest Language

 Frequently Asked Questions 28

+D I 1 1 115

-Do I need to have an estate plan?
+Do I need to have a will?

 Do I need to see an attorney?

 How often should I update my plan?

 What if I have a plan but want to change one thing?